 The Bible mentions the Egyptian king Shishak invading Judah and plundering the Temple in 1 Kings 14:25-26 and 2 Chronicles 12:2-9.
 Some inscriptions and reliefs in Egypt, particularly at Karnak Temple in Thebes (Luxor), provide corroborating evidence of the military campaign by Shishak into Judah and neighboring areas.
 The place names correlate with Biblical names and places, confirming the narrative.

 The list of the spoils of war brought back to Karnak Temple corroborates the biblical account of the seizure of wealth from the Temple by Shishak.
-This archeological evidence validates the historical accuracy of the biblical description of Shishak’s actions during his campaign against Judah.
+This archaeological evidence validates the historical accuracy of the biblical description of Shishak’s actions during his campaign against Judah.

 7. The Moabite Stone

-The Moabite Stone, also known as the Mesha Stele, is a significant archeological discovery made in Dibon (modern-day Jordan) in 1868.
+The Moabite Stone, also known as the Mesha Stele, is a significant archaeological discovery made in Dibon (modern-day Jordan) in 1868.
 The Mesha Stele is a black basalt stone monument inscribed with an account of victories and accomplishments by King Mesha of Moab.
 It dates to the 9th century BCE, making it one of the oldest known examples of writing from that region.

 The stone mentions King Omri, the father of King Ahab (1 Kings 16:21-28), and the Kingdom of Israel.
 The stele reflects the power struggles between the kingdoms of Moab and Israel and aligns with biblical accounts of those conflicts.
 One such conflict involved King Jehoram (2 Kings 3) of Israel.